aschidlovsky/Azure-DevOps-Git-Crawler/docs/instructions.md

 ## Functional Requirements Sections

-Render every summary using **Summary Template v2.0**:
+Render every summary using **Summary Template v3.0**:
 - Six predefined subsections (Initialization, Core Interaction Logic, Data Update & Persistence, Status/State, Filtering/Query, Aggregate/Summary).
 If a section does not apply, write `None`.
 - All statements must mirror existing logic.
 Phrase requirements factually (e.g., “The form must copy PurchTable.DeliveryName into mssBDAckTable.POShipToName during initAck().”) and cite the exact snippets.
 - Use the `calls`, `assignments`, `conditions`, `returns`, `crud_operations`, and `implicit_crud` arrays to populate each section.
 Reference line numbers and code tokens exactly as returned.

 ## Narrative (“Story”)

 Provide a top-to-bottom walkthrough: entry trigger → UI interactions → validations → persistence → outcomes.
-Reference real snippets and explain them plainly.
+Reference real snippets from the `source` / `sources` payloads and explain them plainly.
 Tie each narrative step back to the relevant method call or UI control property. **Never** introduce design commentary or recommendations.

 ## Entry Point Detail

 Inspect `init`, `run`, button `clicked`, datasource `executeQuery`, field `modified`, and any other entry hooks.
 For every method:
 - Cite context, trigger, snippet, and explanation.
-- Reference every relevant `calls`, `assignments`, `conditions`, and `returns` entry so nothing is summarized vaguely.
+- Quote exact lines from the `source` payload and cross-reference the `calls`, `assignments`, `conditions`, and `returns` arrays so nothing is summarized vaguely.
 - Do not group methods or skip coverage with meta statements (“similar logic”).
 Every hook stands alone.

 ## CRUD Hook Detail